-According to research from UNICEF in 2006, there are up to 32,000 children and young people living with domestic violence in Northern Ireland.
+According to research from UNICEF in 2006, there are up to 32,000 children and young people living with domestic abuse in Northern Ireland.

-There are many myths surrounding children’s experience of witnessing and intervening during episodes of domestic violence.
+There are many myths surrounding children’s experience of witnessing and intervening during episodes of domestic abuse.

 First and foremost, it is important to remember that all blame for the abuse children witness is placed on the abuser, not on the abused parent.

 This may seem obvious to some, however many people will often blame the abused parent for not leaving an abusive relationship instead of blaming the abuser themselves.

 The level of exposure is different for each child, even within the same family.
 However many will experience some or all of the following:

 - Witnessing a parent being assaulted, emotionally blackmailed, verbally abused or humiliated by her partner